 The mobile money business model is facing the most profound change since the launch of the service more than a decade ago.
 Leveraging the assets and capabilities of the traditional mobile money model opens the door to new opportunities by adopting a platform-based approach.

-Operators seeking to evolve into a platform will dramatically improve the value proposition for both subscribers and merchants.
+Operators seeking to evolve into super platforms will dramatically improve the value proposition for both subscribers and merchants.
 As they move away from fee-based models, revenue growth is secured due to diversification, core business costs are significantly reduced, while gross margin increases.
 It also positively impacts market share through the increase of gross ads that maintain secure cash flow.

 However, as MNOs evolve into a platform-based model, some challenges must be overcome to ensure their success: